-Every candidate for the B.A. degree must complete the degree requirements within a period of six years from the date of admission for the anticipated degree.
-A one-year extension may be obtained with approval from the Chancellor.
-An additional year may be obtained with the President's approval.
-Under no circumstances will a degree extension petition of more than two years be granted.
+Every candidate for the B.A. degree must complete the degree requirements within a period of six (6) years from the date of registration for the anticipated degree.
+A one-year extension may be obtained upon the recommendation of the Provost and approval of the President.
+Under no circumstances will a degree extension petition of more than one year be granted..